Percussion ensemble takes over Frank & Joe’s

 “It was a rush!
 I’m not going to lie, it’s different from performing in front of people on a stage.
 On stage we have the lights dimmed, you can’t see anyone past the first couple of rows.
 Here [Frank and Joe’s] you can see everyone you are playing for and it’s a little nerve-wracking,” Daycee Duncan said, computer science junior.

 The department played in public for the first time at the hour-long event, where students played various pieces.
-The head of the event of the event, Gordon Hicken, jumped in on the fun and played a piece for the audience as well.
+The head of the event, Gordon Hicken, jumped in on the fun and played a piece for the audience as well.

 “I want my students to know that if I’m going to put them in front of an audience I will also put myself out there as well.
 It was a great group performance,” said Hicken, associate professor.
 “We want people to see that we play music and hopefully they will come to a concert of ours.”